IntellectualSites/documentation/plotsquared/commands.md

 _Secondary:_

 * `plots.merge.<amount>` - Limit the amount of plots a player can merge to a mega plot
-* `plots.admin.command.merge` - Administrative override
 * `plots.merge.other` - Access to merge the plot with other people
 * `plots.merge.keeproad` - Access to use the keeproad argument
+* `plots.admin.command.merge` - Administrative override

 **Source Code:** [here](https://github.com/IntellectualSites/PlotSquared/blob/main/Core/src/main/java/com/plotsquared/core/command/Merge.java)

 ### UNLINK

-Unlink a mega-plot (merged plot).
+Unlink a merged plot.

 The first plot location argument is optional.
 Alternatively, it refers to the plot on which the user is currently located.

+By default `createroads` is set to `true`.
+This argument regenerates the plot road between the plots from the previous merge.

 **Usage:**
 `/plot [[world;]X;Z] unlink [createroads]`